leejoonli/code-every-day/log.md

 ## Thoughts

 Learning more about the concept of async / await, when to use it, some nuances about Task and awaiting return value.
 Following a C# video tutorial series CSharpFritz.

+# Day 98 (5/12/2022)

+## C#

+Continued learning about C#.
+Learning more about async / await.

+## Thoughts

+Continued following a C# video tutorial series CSharpFritz about async / await.
+Still have a long way to go.